Antique Furniture Carving and Gilding Restoration, Renovation and Repair

 The process of gilding, particularly on antique gilded mirror and picture frames, involves many hours of intensive work in order to replicate various designs and seamlessly repair damaged pieces.

-Our workshop is fully equipped for antique gilding and restoration using traditional methods and materials.
+Our workshop is fully equipped for oil or water gilding and restoration using traditional methods and materials.

 Oil and watercolours can become very dirty through nicotine deposits and general age.
 They may become torn or they may need to be re-streched there is also the possibility that areas of paint are missing.
 We are capable of restoring your picture to its original standard of beauty and originality.